-About the 2019 Keynote Speakers
+About the 2019 Keynote Speaker

 Artist of the spoken word, Advocate for people with disabilities, and Ambassador to all.